 Bill is a fourth generation Johnson County native.
 He was elected to the County Commission in 2014, reelected in 2018 and 2022 and has served as the Chairman from 2016 to present.

-Novotny holds a BA in International Relations with methods in Agri-Business Management from Michigan State University and completed an externship with APPICO HITECH in Bangkok, Thailand.
+Novotny holds a BA in International Relations with methods in Agri-Business Management from Michigan State University and completed an externship with APPICO HI-TECH in Bangkok, Thailand.
 He also holds a MA in National Security Strategic Studies from the United States Naval War College and studied Civil Military Relations at the National Defense University.
 Novotny interned for the late U.S. Craig Thomas and worked as a Research Assistant for U.S. Senator Mike Enzi from 2003-2007.

 In 2017, he was an American Council of Young Political Leaders (ACYPL) delegate to China and in 2018 completed a Leadership Cohort with the American Enterprise Institute.
 In 2019, he returned to China with ACYPL to commemorate 40th anniversary of political exchanges between the U.S. and China.
 In 2021, then Vice President Novotny completed the National Association of Counties, County Leadership Institute.

 When not advocating for counties, he operates the 1892 Group, LLC., a boutique public affairs and political consultant firm.
 His clients have included the Wyoming Outfitters and Guides Association, Congresswoman Liz Cheney, Congressman Jim Renacci (OH-16), Governors Matt Mead and Mark Gordon, New Mexico Lt.
 Governor John Sanchez, Nebraska State Treasurer Shane Osborn, and Wyoming Superintendent Jillian Balow.
 A lover of the outdoors, he spends free time chasing his German Shorthair and raising Shorthorn and Hereford cattle.